Houston donut shop owner, who was forced to shut down shop amid pandemic, now battling stage 4 cancer

 She's already got the gratitude of her surrogate grandfather, Mr. Ly, even if he's not able to tell her in person at the moment.

 "He's grateful.
-He can't really speak right now, but he's grateful," Bibi said.
+He can't really speak right now, but he's grateful," Bebe said.

 Follow Steven Romo on Facebook, Twitter and Instagram.